fricour/CONVERSE/README.md

 - **05_get_results**: This is the main code that interests you !
 All Tables and Figures in the paper are based on this code.
 Briefly, it describes the different steps to compute continuous carbon sequestration fluxes for the multiple components of the biological carbon pump (i.e. gravitational pump, physically-mediated injection pump and biological-mediated injection pump also referred to the daily and seasonal migration pumps).
 In this part, we compute this for the 7th version of CONVERSE.
   - **expHensonmod.mat**: see above.
   - **Figure4mats.mat**: file containing the primary production illustrated in Figure 4a of Henson et al., (2012).
+  - **SIMPLE_TRIM_output_CORRECTED.nc**: NetCDF file containing data from the paper of Devries and Weber (2017).
+Data available [here](https://tdevries.eri.ucsb.edu/models-and-data-products/) under 'SIMPLE-TRIM output' (~400 MB).
+NOTE: in case of error (e.g. HDF error when reading the NetCDF file either with Python or with `ncdump` in your terminal, type `HDF5_USE_FILE_LOCKING=FALSE` in your terminal and run the script again.

 ## Figures

+Data used for figures (2, 4, 5 and ED1-4) are available in `data/output_data_for_figures`.
+Scripts to create those figures are available in `create_figures`.